Murder Mystery Game AI

 What's the absolute easiest game to teach 20+ people in under 5 minutes?

-Codenames and One Night Ultimate Werewolf are your best bets.
-Codenames takes literally 3 minutes to explain (one person gives one-word clues, teammates guess), while Werewolf takes 2 minutes (find the werewolf through voting).
-Both have zero learning curve for non-gamers.
+Team word deduction games and one-night hidden role games are strong options.
+A word deduction game takes literally 3 minutes to explain (one person gives one-word clues, teammates guess), while a hidden role game takes about 2 minutes (find the hidden role through voting).
+Both have a minimal learning curve for non-gamers.

-Can you play traditional board games like Catan or Ticket to Ride with 20 people?
+Can you play traditional board games like resource-trading or route-building games with 20 people?

 Not effectively.
-These games create massive downtime where players wait 10+ minutes between turns.
+These games create massive downtime where players wait many minutes between turns.
 Stick with games where everyone plays simultaneously instead.

 What if your group has a huge age range (kids, adults, seniors)?

-Choose games with simple rules and flexible difficulty like Codenames, Apples to Apples, Jackbox Party Packs, or Wavelength.
-Team-based games let you balance teams by age and experience.
+Choose games with simple rules and flexible difficulty.
+Team-based games let you balance teams by age and experience, and digital party game formats tend to be accessible across generations.

 Do you need a big table for large group games?